MohammedShohta/library-management-system/README.md

   - If two books have the same `id`, they are sorted alphabetically by **title**.
 - Sorting logic is now handled by **Library**, keeping **Book** as a data-only class.
 - Legacy methods are marked as **@Deprecated**.
+- "available Book" Filter and sort available books using the Stream API.

 ## 🚀 Future Plans